-Then we are told on page 8 that 'one external examiner was appointed in each subject and they came from Baroda, Bangalore and Cuttack.'
-Three places were selected for external ex-aminerships.
-It. says furlher that "credit upto 30 per cent of the marks was given to students in these examinations for the'r day-to-day work."
-Sir, I am always critical of this credit for day-to-day work.
-I do not mean to cas' any reflection on our teachers in the slightest degree but my experience with so many bodies of teaching with which I have been connected is that our teachers are incl ned to be a little too soft towards their own students.
+Then we are told on page 8 'one external examiner was appointed in each subject and they came from Baroda, Bangalore and Cuttack.'
+Three places were selected for external examinerships.
+It says fur!her "credit upto 30 per cent of the marks was given to students in these examinations for their day-to-day work."
+Sir, I am always critical credit for day-to-day work.
+I do not mean to cas' any reflection on teachers in the slightest degree but my experience with so many bodies of teaching with which I have been connected is that our teachers are clined to be a little too soft towards their own students.
 Therefore I view

-[Shri P. N. Sapru.] with a certain amount of scepticism proposals which dilute the examination system in its pristine purity.
-You may say that I am rather conservative in this respect but that is the point of view which T would like to place before this House.
-As my time is up, I do not think I can say very much more in regard to this Institute.
-We all wish this Institute success and we are grateful to the Government of New Zealand for the help that they are giv.'ng us.
-We are hoping to get grants from foreign bodies like the Rockefeller and Ford Foundations, but I should like this Institute to develop with our own funds and in our own way.
-Thank you very much.
+[Shri P N Sapru.] with a certain amount of scepticism proposals which dilute the examination system in its pristine purity.
+You may say that I am rather conservative in this respect but that is point of view which I would like to place before this House.
+As my time is up.
+I do not think I can say very much more in regard to this Institute.
+We all wish this Institute success and we are grateful to the Government of New Zealand for the help that they are giving us.
+We are hoping to get grants from foreign bodies like the Rockefeller and Ford Foundations. but I should like this Institute develop with our own funds and our own wav.
+Thank vou verv much.

-SHRI M. P. BHARGAVA (Uttar Pradesh): Mr. Deputy Chairman, I am very grateful to my colleague.
-Dr. Shrimati Seeta Parmanand. for bringing this motion before the House.
-It is a very important subject and I am glad that she brought this motion.
+SHRI M. P. BHARGAVA (Uttar Pradesh): Mr. Deputy Chairman, am very grateful to my colleague, Dr. Shrimati Seeta Parmanand, bringing this motion before the House, It is a very important subject and I am glad that she brought this motion.
 I am very thankful to the Institute for expeditiously placing the Report before the House.
 Normally my experience has been that these reports are placed before the House pretty late.
 Here is a case where a report for the year ending 31st March, 1960. was placed on the Table of the House on the 9th August of the same year.
 I hope the other Ministries which are placing the reports of other public institutions will follow suit and will try to place the reports in the same year as has been done in this case.

-As far as the Report is concerned, it is a pretty brief report.
-At the same t'me, it gives a fairly satisfactory picture of the act vities of the Institute.
-Para I of the Report makes very interesting reading and I must congratulate all those professors and others who have achieved distinction in their own lines.
-It is a good begin-nng for the Institute and I do hope that the tradit'on set up by these professor, will be followed in the years to come and that more research work will be carried out in the Institute.
-We find at the end that an annexure has been given where it has been stated that during the year there were 45 papers published by the Institute on various subjects.
-Dr. Shrimati Seeta Parmanand spoke about the lack of staff in the Institute.
+As far as the Report is concerned. it is a pretty brief report.
+At same time, it gives a fairly satisfactory picture of the act vities of Institute.
+Para 1 of the Report makes very interesting reading and I must congratulate all those professors and others who have achieved distinction in their own lines.
+It is a good beginning for the Institute and I do hope that the tradition set up by professors will be followed in the years to come and that more research work will be carried out the Institute.
+We find at the been that an annexure has where it has been stated that during the year there were 45 papers published by the Institute on various subjects.
+Dr. Shrimati Seeta Parmanand spoke about the lack of staff in Institute.
 I have also noticed in the Report that out of the sanctioned staff, only a portion has so far been filled.
-'I do not know whether this is due to non-availability of properly qualified people or it is the policy of the Government to go slow in filling these posts.
+I do not know whether is due to non-availability of properly qualified people or it is the policy of the Government to go slow in filling these posts.
 I for one would wish the Institute to work with full vigour and appoint as much staff as may be required and do the work as expeditiously and as well as possible.